cllckn/information-and-communication-technologies/module7/README.md

 app.use(cors()); // Enable CORS for all routes
 // The browser blocks cross-origin requests unless the server explicitly allows them.
 // Cross-Origin means that the protocol, domain, or port is different between the frontend and backend.
+// The frontend is running on localhost:3000, and when it sends a request to the service running on localhost:4000,
+// it is considered a cross-origin request.

 // ───────────────────────────────────────────────────────────────
 // In-memory database: JSON array for products